RubiX-TIBCO-CI-Flogo/tci-workshop-2020/workshop/README.md

 **Note**: Before you start the labs, download the repo (**Clone or download** > **Download ZIP**), and unzip it to a local directory.

 1. [Validate Your Environment](doc/000.md)
-    1. Sign in to Your AWS Instance
+    1. Download and install Postman
     2. Sign in to TIBCO Cloud
 2. [Design an API and Create a Mock Application](doc/001.md)
     1. Design an API